 Make sure there aren’t any conflicts of interest with your other job

-This won’t apply to all side hustles, but if your side hustle is at all related to your day job, it’s worth looking into.
+This won’t apply to all side hustles, but if your side hustle is at all related to your day job, it’s worth researching.

 Be realistic with yourself

-The downside of being able to set your own hours is that it’s really freaking hard to turn off.
+The downside of setting your hours is that it’s really freaking hard to turn off.
 I still struggle with this because I love what I do and I see the benefit of working even more — my income goes up.
 But, turning off and taking a break will keep you from burning out.